 Can I Ride in Vietnam with an International Driving Permit?

 Yes, an International Driving Permit 1968 version (IDP) paired with your home country motorcycle license is accepted in Vietnam.
 Police rarely stop tourists riding responsibly with proper documentation and guides.
-Critical consideration: most travel insurance policies exclude motorcycle accident coverage without Vietnamese licenses, verify your policy before departure.
+One critical point: most travel insurance policies exclude motorcycle accident coverage without a Vietnamese license.
+Check your policy before you book, not after.

 What Are Vietnam's Traffic Conditions?